Best Things to Do in Trogir Croatia (in 2023)

 When it comes to Trogir attractions, you simply cannot miss the Kamerlengo Fortress.
 Situated right at the end of the waterfront promenade is the captivating 15th century castle, constructed by the Venetians.
 It was originally built, and connected, to Trogir’s protective walls.
 While it is relatively small in terms of fortresses, it is definitely worth visiting for the view from the top.

 Tickets to Kamerlengo Castle can be purchased at the entrance for only a few Euro.
 Inside, the fortress is mostly empty, but is used for various musical events throughout the year.
 Having no major modern updates since it was constructed has allowed the fortress maintains its authentic medieval charm.
 To get to the observation deck, walk across the hollow center and follow the stone steps to the top (be careful as some of the walkways are uneven).

 I recommend heading up there for sunset to witness the striking views of the waterfront promenade and marina down below.

 The heart of Trogir’s social life is the radiant Piazza.
 This central square is like a picture straight out of Italy, complete with old Venetian townhouses and a portico.

 The Piazza is a nice and relaxing haven away from the tourist-laden riva.
 The Renaissance architecture, the Romanesque Church of St. Lawrence, and ancient palaces that surround the square make the Piazza one of the most beautiful places in Trogir.

-Trogir’s Cathedral of St. Lawrence is arguably one of the finest architectural works in the entire country.
+Trogir sightseeing would not be complete without a visit to the St. Lawrence Cathedral, one of the finest architectural works in the entire country.